ojthomas7/quantum-state-classification/README.md

 ## Notes

+The model in this form did not end up being very accurate, not even being able to classify orbital states within its own training set, let alone states outside.
+This could be for a variety of reasons:

+- Training data quality: the training data set is very small, filled with very similar images at varying levels of zoom, confusing the model.
+- Model architecture: the model used an overly complex architecture for the task, with no physics-informed input.

 Model accuracy could  be impeded by the quality of the training data set.
 The images may not be dinstinctly different enough between states, and often look similar e.g. [n, 0, 0] states and [3, 2, 2], [4, 2, 2], [5, 2, 2] etc:

 <p align="center">